GrugLikesRocks/Blob-arena/README.md

 ## Game Concept

 After players mint a Bloberts, grumpy yet fierce creatures, each boasting unique attributes that influence their combat effectiveness.
 The goal is to challenge and defeat opponents' Bloberts in tactical battles, with the victor claiming the loser’s character.
 The game focuses on strategy, prediction, and understanding the nuanced effects of Blobert attributes on combat outcomes.
+Also we had to include some funny (in the 'Bert way) quotes in the game from the sassiest blobfish on-chain.

 Characters: Bloberts